 With challenging times on the horizon for much of the agricultural industry, Jed recognizes the importance of working with a lender like GreenStone, who not only understands the market cycles, but will be there to support rural communities and agriculture in good years and in challenging years as well.
 “Right now we are planting corn and soybeans with prices very near break-even.
 There is an exciting revolution in precision agriculture and technology that will help us be more efficient, but at the same time the cost of farming increases every year,” said Jed.
 “Having a lender that works with me, that knows my farm and the challenges I face, is more important than ever.”

 After years of serving his country in the Army, Jed and his family serve again, this time through the hard work and dedication that is required of the farmers who provide the world with food and fuel.

 GreenStone Farm Credit thanks Jed, and all veteran farmers like him, for their service to our country and their commitment to our rural communities.

-Jed joined more than 30 veterans in Washington, D.C. at the Farm Credit Farmer Veteran Fly-In in July 2018.
+In July of 2018, Jed joined more than 30 veterans in Washington, D.C. at the Farm Credit Farmer Veteran Fly-In.
 Farm Credit invited these veterans to Washington to help policymakers understand the importance of programs that enable returning service members to forge meaningful careers in agriculture.
 Jed also served as a panelist at the Senate Agriculture Committee, sharing his journey with policymakers.